Medicare will fine hospitals for serving Medicare patients twice in 30 days. The fines reduce hospital care for seniors

 Globe1234.com is a watchdog site on issues such as readmissions, accountable care and diet guidelines.
 It is edited by Paul Burke, a retired federal researcher.
 A graduate of Brown University, he has managed and analyzed data for HUD, Congress' Office of Technology Assessment, and the UN Development Program.

-*News Release by Globe1234: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Globe1234).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.